70) LSU (#11) over Purdue, 1986

 61) Detroit (#12) over UCLA, 1999

 Already stunned by Princeton as a #5 seed in the first round in 1996, UCLA repeated the feat three years later against Detroit.
 This ’98-’99 Bruins team was the first to field no members of the 1995 championship squad, with a rotation fully stocked by coach Steve Lavin.
-The biggest talent on the roster was Baron Davis, who led UCLA with 16 points in this game, but missed large stretches of the second half due to foul trouble.
-Detroit was the more experienced team and it showed, as senior guard Jermaine Jackson (who would later spend five seasons in the NBA) led the way with 17 points to a 56-53 win.
+The biggest talent on the roster was Baron Davis, who led UCLA with 16 points in this game but missed large stretches of the second half due to foul trouble.
+Detroit was the more experienced team and it showed, as senior guard Jermaine Jackson led the way with 17 points to a 56-53 win.
 Davis would soon end his collegiate career by declaring for the NBA draft.

 60) Hawaii (#13) over California, 2016